Seagate/cortx-motr/doc/Motr_Epochs_HLD.rst

 - HA domain: an epoch is always an attribute of a domain.
 Each domain has its own epoch.
 Nodes can be members of multiple domains so each node may be tracking not just one epoch but in fact multiple epochs.
 A domain also has a set of epoch handlers associated with it.

+***************
+Requirements
+***************

+- [R.MOTR.EPOCH.BROADCAST] When the HA subsystem decides to transition to a new epoch, a message is broadcast to all nodes in the cluster to notify them of an epoch transition.
+This message may include (recovery) instructions to transition a new shared state.

+- [R.MOTR.EPOCH.DOMAIN] There can be multiple concurrent HA domains in the cluster.
+Typically, there is one epoch domain associated with each Motr request handler.

+- [R.MOTR.EPOCH.MONOTONE] The epoch for any given domain on any given node changes monotonically.
+That is, a node can only transition to a later epoch in a domain, not an older one.

+- [R.MOTR.EPOCH.CATCH-UP] A node A that is that is told by another node B that a newer epoch exists, either in response to a message B or because B sent a message to A mentioning a later epoch, can send to failure event to the HA subsystem to request instructions on how to reach the latest epoch.